Guppy fish make for an excellent beginner-friendly fish species that can thrive in both home aquariums and outside ponds.

 Keeping Guppies in Outside Pond

-Guppies will enjoy an outside pond, especially if you live in a climate where temperature during the winter doesn’t drop below 68 °F (20 °C).
+Guppies will enjoy an outside pond, especially if you live in a climate where the temperature during the winter doesn’t drop below 68 °F (20 °C).

 If you live in an area like this, you can keep guppies in outside ponds or tubs all year round, without having to use a heater or having to transfer them inside during the winter.